Macrofacet Theory for Gaussian Process Statistical Surfaces

-If we choose Beckmann distribution as macrofacet NDF, it will be a fully anisotropic GPIS where the correlation on the $z$-axis $l_z$ is infinity.
-In fact, Beckmann distribution is a 2D Gaussian process with an SE kernel on the $xy$-plane \cite{Beckmann}.
-The roughness on the $x$-axis $\alpha_x$ and $y$-axis $\alpha_y$ are defined as $\sqrt{2}\sigma/l_x$ and $\sqrt{2}\sigma/l_y$, respectively, which are the same as Equation~\ref{eqn:roughness}.
-When we put this 2D Gaussian process into 3D, the correlation on the $z$-axis will be infinity because there is only one zero-crossing along the same $z$-axis, meaning that the GPIS is a height field, consistent with the microfacet assumption.
+We consider an infinitesimal volume element $\mathrm{d}V$, whose $z$-axis is the geometric normal, as shown in Figure~\ref{fig:heightfield_dv}.
+If we choose the Beckmann distribution as the macrofacet NDF, it will be a fully anisotropic GPSS where the correlation along the $z$-axis $l_z$ is infinity.
+In fact, the Beckmann distribution is a 2D Gaussian process with an SE kernel on the $xy$-plane \cite{Beckmann}.
+The roughness on the $x$-axis $\alpha_x$ and $y$-axis $\alpha_y$ is defined as $\sqrt{2}\sigma/l_x$ and $\sqrt{2}\sigma/l_y$, respectively, which is the same as Equation~\ref{eqn:roughness}.
+When we put this 2D Gaussian process into 3D, the correlation along the $z$-axis will be infinity because there is only one zero-crossing along the same $z$-axis.
+It means that the GPSS is a height field and consistent with the microfacet assumption.

-In order to render a fully anisotropic GPIS in a classic exponential media, we need to consider the phase function and transmittance of the media.
-Seyb et al.~\shortcite{GPIS} show that NDF of a fully anisotropic GPIS is the same as Beckmann distribution, so we can use Beckmann distribution to calculate the phase function.
-And calculating the transmittance of a GPIS is indeed calculating the shadow masking term $G_1(\omega_o)$.
-Smith~\shortcite{Smith} uses $S(h, p_0, q_0, \omega_o)$, or $S(F, \omega_o)$ for short, to denote the probability that a point $F$ on a fully anisotropic GPIS, of given height $h$ above the average plane, and with local slopes $p_0$, $q_0$, will not lie in shadow when the surface is illuminated with an incident light ray $\omega_o$.
+In order to render a fully anisotropic GPSS in a classic exponential participating medium, we need to consider its phase function and transmittance.
+Seyb et al.~\shortcite{GPIS} show that the NDF of a fully anisotropic GPSS is the same as the Beckmann distribution, so we can use the Beckmann distribution to calculate the phase function.
+And calculating the transmittance of a GPSS is indeed calculating the shadow masking term $G_1(\omega_o)$.
+Smith~\shortcite{Smith} uses $S_\mathrm{Smith}(h_i, p_i, q_i, \omega_o)$, or $S_\mathrm{Smith}(\mathbf{x}_i, \omega_o)$ for short, to denote the probability that a point $\mathrm{x}_i$ on a fully anisotropic GPSS, of given height $h$ above the average plane, and with local slopes $p_i$, $q_i$, will not lie in shadow when the surface is illuminated with an incident light ray $\omega_o$, as shown in Figure~\ref{fig:heightfield_dv}.
 It can be written as the limit

-where $S(F, \omega_o, t)$ is the probability that no part of the surface between $F$ and $F+t\omega_o$ will intersect the ray $\omega_o$.
-The meaning of $S(F, \omega_o, t)$ is equivalent to the transmittance of the ray $\omega_o$ originating from $F$ and advancing $t$.
+where $\mathrm{Tr}_\mathrm{Smith}(\mathrm{x}_i, \omega_o, t)$ is the probability that no part of the surface between $\mathrm{x}_i$ and $\mathrm{x}_i+t\omega_o$ will intersect the ray $\omega_o$.
+The meaning of $\mathrm{Tr}_\mathrm{Smith}(\mathrm{x}_i, \omega_o, t)$ is equivalent to the transmittance of the ray $\omega_o$ originating from $\mathrm{x}_i$ and advancing $t$.
 It can be derived to